-Ice fishing is no more fun than the gear you bring along, right?
+Ice fishing is no more fun than the gear you bring.
 So when the temperature begins to creep below zero, it’s time to set up your ATV for the ice-fishing season.

-Whether you are looking to improve comfort, safety, or gear-hauling capabilities or want to make the whole thing a bit more entertaining, you can get many cool gadgets and accessories to build your dream machine.
+Whether you want to improve comfort, safety, or gear-hauling capabilities or make the whole experience more entertaining, you can get many cool gadgets and accessories to build your dream machine.

-In this article, I’ve assembled a list of the different gear you will need to build the ultimate rig.
-Some of it is expensive, some of it is cheap, and some of it you can even make yourself to save money.
+In this article, I’ve assembled a list of the gear you will need to build the ultimate rig.
+Some of it is expensive, some cheap, and some you can even make at home to save money.

 This first one is a no-brainer.
 No setup would be complete without a good auger mount.

 Look for a sturdy metal one, as the cheaper options tend to break far too quickly.
-Motorized ice augers are quite heavy, so the mount needs to be robust.
+Motorized ice augers are heavy, so the mount must be robust.
 The Jaws of Ice Auger Carrier is a great option, but plenty of others will do the job.

 The mount should feature a flexible mounting system for an optimal fit.
 Space is limited on an ATV, so you likely won’t have the luxury to mount the auger in the middle of the front rack.

-A flexible mounting system is extra important if you plan on hauling all your gear on the bike without using a trailer.
+A flexible mounting system is essential if you plan on hauling all your gear on the bike without using a trailer.

 As an alternative to the metal “claw” style auger mounts, you can also get plastic tube mounts to conceal the whole drill part of the auger, leaving just the motor outside.
-This will be a safer option as it leaves no sharp edges exposed during transport.
+This option will be safer, leaving no sharp edges exposed during transport.

-Some riders make tube mounts themselves out of a basic PVC tube.
-This may be an option if your budget is tight and you have some PVC pipe in the right dimension lying around.
+Some riders make tube mounts themselves out of a standard PVC tube.
+This may be an option if your budget is tight and you already have some PVC pipe in the right dimension.

 But if you have to buy the tube, you might as well buy the finished product.
 You can pick one up at a relatively reasonable price.

-You should be able to fit both a front basket and an ice auger mount if you plan properly.
+If you do a good job of planning, you should be able to fit both a front basket and an ice auger mount.
 Look for a basket that is big enough to hold three buckets:

 - One for keeping the minnow easily accessible.